 4. Stroll Around Alfama

-Visit Sé de Lisboa (Lisbon Cathedral)
+Visit Sรฉ de Lisboa (Lisbon Cathedral)

-After you’re done touring the inside, head across the street and wait for the iconic 28 tram to arrive in front of the Lisbon Cathedral so you can snap one of the most-photographed moments in Lisbon!
+After youโre done touring the inside, head across the street and wait for the iconic 28 tram to arrive in front of the Lisbon Cathedral so you can snap one of the most photographed moments in Lisbon!

 Other Alfama Must-Sees

-If you’re up for it, take a 15-minute walk east to explore these other notable, historic sites in Alfama:
+If youโre up for it, take a 15-minute walk east to explore these other notable, historic sites in Alfama:

 6. Head to Baixa (Downtown/City Centre)

-As you make your way from the Alfama district to the historic Baixa district, you’ll notice the streets flatten out, and the curved alleys become linear.
+As you make your way from the Alfama district to the historic Baixa district, youโll notice the streets flatten out, and the curved alleys become linear.
 Welcome to Pombaline Downtown!

-- Learn more about Lisbon’s past at the Lisboa Story Center (Entry is free with your Lisbon Card.
+- Learn more about Lisbonโs past at the Lisboa Story Center (Entry is free with your Lisbon Card.
 Get your Lisbon Card here!)

-- Gaze at the sparkling Tagus River
+- Walk along the shimmering Tagus River

-In Latin, it reads, “The Virtues of the Greatest”: the strength, resilience and achievements of the Portuguese people.
+Inscribed in Latin on the Arco da Rua Augusta is, โThe Virtues of the Greatestโ: the strength, resilience, and achievements of the Portuguese people.

 9. Spend Time in Dom Pedro IV Square (Rossio Square)

-Next, take a leisurely stroll down lively Rua Augusta, headed for the “living room of Lisbon”: Dom Pedro IV Square.
-Café breaks and souvenir shopping detours along the way are welcome!
+Next, take a stroll down the lively Rua Augusta.
+Youโre heading for the โliving room of Lisbon”: Dom Pedro IV Square.
+Cafรฉ breaks and souvenir shopping detours along the way are welcome!

 Rossio Square features the Column of Pedro IV, a 75-foot (23-meter) column topped with a marble statue of King Peter IV, framed by two majestic baroque fountains.
 Take a seat and watch the world go by for a little.